ctools/ctools/doc/source/users/user_manual/data.rst

-Note that times are given in so-called Mission-Elapsed Time (MET) in seconds, and that the zero-point of the MET is specified by the ``MJDREFI`` and ``MJDREFF`` keywords as the integer and fraction part of a Modified Julian Date (MJD) in the header of the GTI.
+Note that times are given in so-called Mission-Elapsed Time (MET) in seconds, and that the zero-point of the MET is specified by the ``MJDREFI`` and ``MJDREFF`` keywords as the integer and fractional part of a Modified Julian Date (MJD) in the header of the GTI.
 The same holds also for the trigger times in the event list.